-The City of Las Cruces will hold a General Obligation (GO) Bond
+The City of Las Cruces held a General Obligation (GO) Bond

 election on Tuesday, November 8, 2022.
-This initiative is
+This initiative was

 an opportunity for voters to provide input about what projects they

 would like this GO Bond to fund, helping to shape the future of our

 Las Cruces voters approved $23 million in General Obligation bonds for projects including an affordable housing trust fund, a new fire station on the east mesa, park improvements, and continued improvements of the East Mesa Recreation Complex.